MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/email/convert-user-mailbox-to-shared-mailbox.md

 6. For everything else you need to know about shared mailboxes, please see [Create a shared mailbox](create-a-shared-mailbox.md).

-## Convert the mailbox using the office365 admin center
+## Convert the mailbox using the office 365 admin center

 - Mailboxes can be converted directly from the admin center as well